alex-hl/Alexandre_Portfolio/README.md

 * Statistical methods were used to find which logistic regression model would best predict popular vote shares.
 * Post-stratification was then used to determine which party would win the popular vote.

+## Python Project: An Experiment to Compare Algorithms for Parcel Delivery

+In this project I have made the use a of a random algorithm and a greedy algorithm to schedule a truck route for parcels delivery.
+The goal was to analyze which algorithm was most efficient in mapping the truck's route.
+Some highlights of the steps taken are:
+* Using hash tables in order to create a distance map
+* Modeling a domain to implement necessary classes
+* Implementing the algorithms

+## Python Project: Automated Puzzle Solving

+In this project I have implemented breadth-first search and depth-first search algorithms to solve logic puzzles.
+The algorithms were able to solve sodkus, word ladder, and expression tree puzzle.
+Some highlights of the steps taken are:
+* Implement clases for the bfs and dfs solver
+* Implement classes for each puzzles which specifies conditions on how to be solved